LaughingRover/Python-Intro/Day 1: Introduction to Python.md

 Loops allow you to execute the same code block multiple times. are two types of loops in Python: for loops and while loops.

+## For loops

-**For loops** are used to iterate over a sequence of elements.
+For loops are used to iterate over a sequence of elements.
 For example:
 ```py
 fruits = ["apple", "banana", "cherry"]
 for fruit in fruits: